hbapte/dentrw-alx/README.md

 - **Appointment Booking:** Patients can easily book appointments online through the website.
 The booking system provides a user-friendly interface for selecting preferred dates and times.

+- **24/7 Chatbot:** With help of Typebot, Get live chat with typebot anytime , best assistant chatbot

 - **Newsletter Subscription:** Visitors can subscribe to the clinic's newsletter to receive updates, promotions, and important announcements.